sjpierce/SAWpaper/README.md

     compilation?”
 It usually works fine if I choose “no”.
 Occasionally, it appears necessary to choose “yes”, but I am more likely to run into problems when doing that.
--   Install the *SSACHR* package to your R package library.
+-   Install the *SAWpaper* package to your R package library.
 -   Install additional R packages from CRAN.
--   After installing *SSACHR*, see the Obtaining Data Files section below.
+-   After installing *SAWpaper*, see the Obtaining Data Files section below.
 You will need to download the data from an archive and put them in the right subfolder on your computer.